 - A depressed teen looks in the mirror one last time at a face that no one admires and decides to permanently end the snickering; one bullet is all it takes.

 These are just a few of the headlines that have flashed across our newspapers and TV screens recently, and they do not even begin to express the scale of the massacre occurring every year in America.
-To this continuous string of random acts of slaughter one also has to add Columbine, Virginia Tech, Aurora, Newtown, and more recently a navy installation in Washington D.C.; ordinary places whose names have become synonymous with carnage and horror.
+To this continuous string of random acts of slaughter one also has to add Columbine, Virginia Tech, Aurora, Newtown, and this weekend a gay bar in Orlando; ordinary places whose names have become synonymous with carnage and horror.

 The title of this blog is taken from Jeremiah 29:7, where the prophet is urging his compatriots in Babylon to “seek the welfare (shalom) of the city” where they are exiled and work to achieve it because, “in its welfare you will find your welfare” (ESV).
 No, I do not think Jeremiah was taking about gun control, but I do think the prophet articulates an important principle that informs this issue, and one that should be foundational to any biblically grounded social policy: living as light in a fallen world involves (in part) actively striving to promote the welfare of the larger society — seeking its good, its justice, its shalom.
 In my view, perhaps the most obvious and concrete way that Christians living in the U.S. can apply this principle is to think more deeply about gun violence in America and to strive more conscientiously to connect our theological convictions to our social-political policies.
 Here is what I mean …